 Got two kids?
 A second seat ($170) transforms the B-Ready G3 into a double stroller.

-The 2018 G3 version of the B-Ready is really just a refresh of the 2017 G2 version in new fabrics and fashions—with one exception.
+The most recent version of the B-Ready, dubbed G3 (which debuted in 2018) is just a fashion refresh of the 2017 G2 version—with one exception.
 A new deluxe version called the B-Ready Nanotex adds an expandable canopy, adult cup holder, child tray and rain cover for $599 (or $799 with the second seat included).
 The Nanotex is only available at independent baby stores that are part of the Brixy network.

-A recent addition to the Britax line-up is the B-Free ($360.
-22.4 lbs), a tri-wheel stroller that is an upgraded version of the B-Agile (with which it shares a similar fold).
-The B-Free improves on the B-Agile with more storage (seven (!) pockets), expandable canopy, height adjustable handle and fully reclining seat.
+A recent addition to the Britax line-up is the B-Free (, 22.4 lbs), a tri-wheel stroller that is an upgraded version of the B-Lively (with which it shares a similar fold).
+The B-Free improves on the B-Lively with more storage (seven (!) pockets), expandable canopy, height adjustable handle and fully reclining seat.

 While the B-Free does have a lockable front wheel, it isn’t really designed for running and is probably more at home in the city or the mall.

-So if you are in the market for a three-wheel stroller, should you spring for the B-Free or save $100 and just get the B-Agile?
-Well, we think for most folks, the B-Agile is an excellent stroller with a good quality track record (the B-Free is new as of this writing).
-Once the B-Agile is no longer available, the B-Lively will be a similar replacement, although at a higher price.
+So if you are in the market for a three-wheel stroller, should you spring for the B-Free or save $100 and just get the B-Lively?
+Well, we think for most folks, the B-Lively is an excellent stroller with a good quality track record (the B-Free is new as of this writing).

 We could see a few folks opting for the B-Free upgrade however—if you live in an urban walkabout environment, then the extra storage pockets, extendable canopy and upgraded wheels may make the extra $100 worth it.

-New for 2018, the Britax B-Mobile ($160, 16.2 lbs), a lightweight four wheel stroller that features a near-flat seat recline.
+New in the past year, the Britax B-Mobile ($160, 16.2 lbs), a lightweight four wheel stroller that features a near-flat seat recline.
 Impressively, the B-Mobile can be paired with a Britax infant car seat . . . most compact folding lightweight strollers aren’t infant car seat compatible.
 The B-Mobile features a black stroller base with contrasting color hoods.
 Example: